 The concept is that cannabis is okay even while other substances are not.
-When someone is “Cali Sober” cannabis and possibly mushrooms are still used.
-However traditional vices such as alcohol or opiates are not used.
+When someone is “Cali Sober,” cannabis and possibly mushrooms are still consumed.
+However, traditional vices such as alcohol or opiates are not consumed.

 So what exactly does being “Cali Sober” mean?
-The term is somewhat ambiguous and can be defined in different ways by different people.
+The term is somewhat ambiguous and can be defined differently by different people.
 Some may use cannabis in place of alcohol and other addictive substances.
-Others may define it as using alcohol and marijuana in moderation while avoiding other drugs.

 Lovato continued, “I am cautious to say that, just like I feel the complete abstinent method isn’t a one size fits all solution for everybody, I don’t think that this journey of moderation is a “one size fits all” solution for everybody, too.”

-One thing is for sure, Cali Sober is gaining popularity, especially on the East coast.
+Cali Sober is gaining popularity, especially on the East Coast.